gems-uff/mestre/scripts/README.md

 ## execute_mac_tool.py

-Executes the [macTool](https://github.com/catarinacosta/macTool) to extract some merge attributes from the repositories.
+Executes the a [modified version](https://github.com/helenocampos/macTool) of the[macTool](https://github.com/catarinacosta/macTool) to extract some merge attributes from the repositories.
 Output files are put into [../data/macTool_output](../data/macTool_output).

 ---